python4astronomers/python4astronomers/source/core/core.rst

   - Basic array slicing
   - Documentation and tutorials for further work

-- Python objects

-  - Understand the basic concept
-  - Know how to inspect an object and discover what it can do

 - Develop a script that extracts a 1-d spectrum from a 2-d longslit image
 - Gain familiarity with tools available within the SciPy package